"Where Good Kids Become Great Leaders"

 on her outstanding work at Camp Chester!

-She began the week as a Cabin Leader, but was "promoted" to
+She began the week as a Cabin Leader, but was "promoted" to encampment First Sergeant

-her concern for the campers, her leadership while lading classes and activities, and for maintaining her professionalism throughout the week.
+mid-week.
+We are proud of her for her concern for the campers, her leadership while leading classes and activities, and for maintaining her professionalism and leadership throughout

 Congratulations to our SLS and ALS Grads!

-in July.
+2022 National Leadership Academies were held at Camp Rilea in Oregon in July 2022.
 YM/SSgt Oliver Noth successfully completed Senior Leadership School and YM/GySgt Kalib Solomon successfully completed Advanced Leadership School.
-They both did very well on their scores while there and we are proud of them! |
+They both did very well on their scores while there and we are proud of them!

-OORAH to YM/Sgt Emmalyn Martin on her selection to the N. KY Chamber of Commerce Regional Youth Leadership program!
+OORAH to YM/Sgt Emmalyn Martin on her selection to the

 During the 8-month program, she will collaborate with local business and civic leaders to identify, develop, refine and practice their leadership skills in an effort to become catalysts for change.
 Each month, she will be presented with new challenges and opportunities for intellectual, creative, social and personal growth.